 Children who suffer from TBIs may still have a normal or above average IQ following an injury, but still exhibit problems in other areas.
 Many are unable to organize their lives or make sensible daily decisions.
 One of the most common symptoms is known as disinhibition, which causes a person to say socially inappropriate things, leading to difficulties with socialization and advancement as an adult.
 In addition to having poor impulse control in social situations, they may also be unable to control primitive appetites for drugs or alcohol later in life.

 At The Simon Law Firm, P.C., we understand the seriousness of TBIs and the difficulties they may present to those who suffer from them, including a possible need for extensive medical treatment or long-term care.
-If someone you love has sustained a TBI, get in touch with our St. Louis personal injury attorneys.
+If someone you love has sustained a TBI, get in touch with our St. Louis brain injury attorneys.
 We will help ensure the best possible chance to recover compensation.

 Call us today at (855) 809-7080 for a free consultation.